ahmedkaludi/accelerated-mobile-pages/README.md

 * Fixed: Infinite scroll showing posts from different categories also when same category is selected #5168
 * Fixed: Webp images not appearing in preload with WEBP express plugin #5165
 * Fixed: pagination 404 issue with infinite scroll #5167

-1.0.77.29 (28TH October 2021) =
-Improvements: Search results opens directly in Google search in AMP #5161
-Fixed: Undefined variable - pathExploded debug notice #5160
-Fixed: ID has been getting removed from the amp-img tag #5163

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)